bitst0rm-pub/Formatter/README.md

     },

     // Interactive REPL (Read-Eval-Print-Loop)
-    // This feature allow you to run code inside Sublime Text "interactive_repl": {
+    // This feature allow you to run code in the Terminal inside Sublime Text "interactive_repl": {
         // Path to the interpreter to run the interactive REPL.
         // This is rarely needed, as most of the programs you have installed are usually